Clueless and confused to decide whether to run ads on Facebook or Google?

 Buyer Intent for Facebook Ads and Google Ads

-When we look at buyer intent, Google Ads have complete dominance over Facebook Ads.
+When we look at buyer intent, Google Ads has complete dominance over Facebook Ads.
 Let’s say, someone looking for any information about a product or service, do they search for it on Google or head over to Facebook with an expectation to see an ad related to what they want? (we are not talking about remarketing ads here)

 Let’s look at an example.

-If a person’s sink starts to leak, they immediately search for a plumber.
+If a sink starts to leak, they immediately search for a plumber.
 They will be searching for a plumber on Google.
 If the plumber is using Google Ads, his business will appear in front of the potential customer.

 If the plumber was advertising his services on Facebook, the potential customer might not remember his business.
 Even if they remember they won’t be searching for the plumber on Facebook.
 Google is their ideal solution provider during a crisis.

-To be successful on Facebook, you need to create a community with either Facebook Page or Facebook groups to get your audience engaged with your brand.
+To be successful on Facebook, you need to create a community with either Facebook Page or Facebook group to get your audience engaged with your brand.
 These people are most likely to buy your products and services when they need them.

 If your goal is to build brand awareness and keep your audience engaged with your brand, then Facebook is the ideal platform.
 But, if you’re focused on converting your audience into customers with a short buyer journey, Google Ads is your answer.

-Targeting Options on Google Ads and Facebook Ads
+Targeting Options on Facebook and Google Ads

 When we talk about granular targeting, Facebook is the winner here.
 Although both Google ads and Facebook Ads provide various targeting options like demographics and locations, Facebook has advanced targeting options.